vschelbi/superpoint_transformer_vschelbi/README.md

 ```

 ### Notebooks & visualization
-We provide [notebooks](notebooks) to help you get started with core data
+We provide [notebooks](notebooks) to help you get started with manipulating our
-structures, configs loading, dataset and model instantiation, inference on each
+core data structures, configs loading, dataset and model instantiation,
-dataset, and visualization.
+inference on each dataset, and visualization.

-In particular, we created an interactive visualization tool 🕶 which can be used
+In particular, we created an interactive visualization tool ✨ which can be used
 to produce shareable HTMLs.
 Examples of how to use this tool are provided in
 the [notebooks](notebooks).